srmnikhil/backend/README.md

-# ⚡ School Backend System
+# ⚡ School Backend Code

 A high-performance backend that powers the school platform with speed, reliability, and scalability.